MiczFlor/RPi-Jukebox-RFID/documentation/builders/autohotspot.md

-The Auto-Hotspot function allows the Jukebox to switch between its connection between a known WiFi and an automatically generated hotspot so that you can still access via SSH or Webapp.
+The Auto-Hotspot function allows the Jukebox to switch between its connection between a known WiFi and an automatically generated hotspot so that you can still access via SSH or Web App.

 > [!IMPORTANT]
 > Please configure the WiFi connection to your home access point before enabling these feature!